 - More modern: Reflects 3 years and 11 months of technical progress since the 500D launch.

-If the count of individual advantages (bullet points above) is taken as a guide, the 100D is the clear winner of the contest (10 : 1 points).
-However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
+If the number of relative strengths (bullet points above) is taken as a guide, the 100D is the clear winner of the contest (13 : 1 points).
+However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.